 After searching all over Pinterest, I found THIS recipe that sounded right up my ally.
 The only problem was the cognac that it called for.
 A) I didn't have any and B) I wanted to keep this dish low carb and cognac has lot's of sugar.

 I am from Kentucky - so naturally my go-to replacement for the cognac was bourbon.
 I mean, really, was there ever another option?
 I also decided to sub the olive oil and butter for bacon grease - because duh.

 Other then that, I kept the recipe pretty similar.
 I was super stoked to be able to use fresh herbs from my herb garden.
 Somehow I have managed to keep them alive for about a month - which is a record for me!

 If you don't have fresh herbs on hand, I'm sure that you could substitute with dried.
 But, obviously, fresh will give you the best flavor.

 Also, I know that not everyone keeps their bacon grease.
-If you don’t have any on hand then, you could certainly fry some bacon in the skillet before cooking this recipe, just leaving the 2-3 tbsp of the drippings in the pan.
+If you don't have any on hand then, you could certainly fry some bacon in the skillet before cooking this recipe, just leaving the 2-3 tablespoon of the drippings in the pan.

 TIP: If you aren't saving bacon grease - start NOW!
 After cooking your bacon, allow the grease to cool slightly, and remove any large bits of bacon.
 Then transfer the grease to a storage container and refrigerate until ready to use.
 I use mine all the time.
 It's great for frying eggs, or using to season vegetables.